Dimmanzo/culinary-academy/README.md

 ### Content

-- The text for the Home, About us and Confirmation pages was written with a help of [ChatGPT](https://chat.openai.com/) and improved by developer.
+- The text for all of the pages was written by a developer with help of [ChatGPT](https://chat.openai.com/).
-- Some ideas were taken from the Love running project: [Love Running](https://github.com/Code-Institute-Solutions/love-running-v3).
+- Some ideas were taken from the Love Running project: [Love Running](https://github.com/Code-Institute-Solutions/love-running-v3).
 - The icons in the footer were taken from: [Font Awesome](https://fontawesome.com/).

 ### Media